Skip to main content

 This is an unbelievable source of information to choose from.
 The problem can be narrowing it down to one company to work with on your next project.

 Researching playground equipment suppliers is as easy as finding Google.com.
-Playground Professionals, the National Recreation and Parks Association and other groups have great websites that describe play equipment manufacturers’ product strengths.
+Playground Magazine, the National Recreation and Parks Association and other groups have great websites that describe play equipment manufacturers’ product strengths.
 Visiting individual manufacturers’ websites will give you a feel for the company and provide you with an array of web pages filled with company and product information.
-Many suppliers also have informative catalogs with photo comparisons, charts, graphs, and testimonials of their products and services.
+Many suppliers also have informative catalogs with photo comparisons, charts, graphs and testimonials of their products and services.

 Recycled materials are a working example of materials that are a sound investment for consumers aware of the benefits and possibilities of using these products.
 Using post-consumer products has become increasingly popular.
 In fact, we have seen a recent surge in the use of recycled materials for playground equipment.

 Equipment aesthetics can also lend to the look of expensive versus the bargain brand.
-Nearly everyone has enough of an artistic eye to see colors, design, and contours that speak of quality and engineering inventions that are modern and give attention to the special details that will make your playground stand apart from the rest.
+Nearly everyone has enough of an artistic eye to see colors, design and contours that speak of quality and engineering inventions that are modern and give attention to the special details that will make your playground stand apart from the rest.

 The best way to really understand differences in play equipment is to visit actual locations of existing playgrounds.
-This way you can compare equipment based on touching, climbing, and using the equipment.
+This way you can compare equipment based on touching, climbing and using the equipment.

 Play equipment manufacturers all provide equipment warranties.
 These can be those “fine print” documents that nobody reads.
 Don’t be caught in that trap.
 Always ask the manufacturer or manufacturer representative specific questions about the warranty that puts that fine print language in terms you understand.